N\'eron models of jacobians over base schemes of dimension greater than 1

-Before giving the proof of \cref{lem:existence_of_Cartier_divisor}, we pause for brief digression on graph theory.
 Let $G = (V, E, \on{ends})$ be a connected graph, with edges labelled by a set $L$ (i.e. a map $l:E \ra L$ is given).
 We say a function $f:V \ra \bb{Z}$ is \emph{pre-achievable} if there exists a subset $B$ of $E$ such that \begin{itemize} \item every edge in $B$ has the same label; \item the function $f$ is locally constant on connected components of the graph obtained by deleting every edge in $B$ from $G$. \end{itemize} We say a function $f:V \ra \bb{Z}$ is \emph{achievable} if it can be written as a (finite) sum of pre-achievable functions.
 One can show without too much difficulty that, if labels $l$ are constant on circuits in $G$, then every function $f:V \ra \bb{Z}$ is achievable.
 However, this is not enough for us; we also need to take into account an analogue of the condition that a vertex labelling be Cartier.
 In order to translate this notion into graph theory (and forget temporarily the geometric origins of the problem), we will add an additional labelling to the graph $G$; namely, we will label each edge $e\in E$ by a positive integer $n(e)$ (in addition to the labelling by symbols in $L$ given earlier).
-We then say that a function $f:V \ra \bb{Z}$ is \emph{Cartier} if for every edge $e \in E$ with endpoints $v_1$ and $v_2$, we have that $n(e)$ divides the difference $f(v_1)-f(v_2)$.
+As before, we say that a function $f:V \ra \bb{Z}$ is \emph{Cartier} if for every edge $e \in E$ with endpoints $v_1$ and $v_2$, we have that $n(e)$ divides the difference $f(v_1)-f(v_2)$.
 We say a function $f$ is \emph{Cartier-achievable} if it can be written as a sum of Cartier pre-achievable functions.

 \begin{lemma} In the setup of the previous paragraph, suppose that the labels in $L$ are constant on circuits in $G$ (we do not require that the integer labellings are constant).
 Then every Cartier function $f:V \ra \bb{Z}$ is Cartier-achievable, i.e. can be written $f = \sum_i f_i$ with each $f_i$ Cartier and pre-achievable.